great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/distribution.md

 **Context**: Machine learning models assume that the input data distribution remains consistent over time.
 Data drift can degrade model performance, and is a key factor in determining a model retraining cadence.

-**GX solution**: Use `ExpectColumnKlDivergenceToBeLessThan` to compare current data distribution with a reference distribution and detect drift.
+**GX solution**: Use `ExpectColumnKLDivergenceToBeLessThan` to compare current data distribution with a reference distribution and detect drift.

 ### Ensuring consistency in time-series data